computational-psychology/computational-psychology-www/content/pages/index.rst

 Responsibilities:

-The excellence cluster Science of Intelligence (www.scienceofintelligence.de ) would like to recruit motivated students for the project “Object-level scene descriptions and attention in visual search”, targeting a better understanding of visual processes in humans and synthetic systems.
+The excellence cluster `Science of Intelligence <https://www.scienceofintelligence.de>`_ would like to recruit motivated students for the project “Object-level scene descriptions and attention in visual search”, targeting a better understanding of visual processes in humans and synthetic systems.
 Successful applicants will be integrated into small teams of scientists and undergraduate students.
 The main tasks of the applicants will focus on implementing software for synthetic models of visual processes relevant for object segmentation.

 Knowledge and skills required: